Patrick’s Cabaret was a queer-led performance art incubator supporting the growth and development of artists on the edge of culture from 1986-2018.

 Where are you now?

-How do you operate without a permanent home?
+How did you operate without a permanent home?

-Patrick’s Cabaret began as a nomadic gathering, and has existed in several locations in its history.
-At our core, the Cabaret is a concept and a community, and we’re moving forward with the belief that this development challenges us to do more radical work directly in the communities we serve.
+Patrick’s Cabaret began as a nomadic gathering, and existed in several locations in its history.
+At our core, the Cabaret is a concept and a community, and we enjoyed the challenge to do more radical work directly in the communities we served.

 What do you mean by “queer-led,” and why does it appear in your mission statement?